Research Assistant (Fixed term)

 - Job Type

-- £26495 to £28936 per annum (pro-rata if offered part time) depending on skills and experience.
+- £27924 to £30497 per annum (pro-rata if applicable) depending on skills and experience.
 Salary progression beyond this scale is subject to performance.